 If everything checks out to this point, arrange to have the vehicle inspected by your mechanic.
 The seller will likely want to go with you to this appointment, but make sure you choose the mechanic that you trust.

 It’s a good idea to draw up a bill of sale to have a record of the transaction, particularly when you’re paying in cash.
 There is a blank form

-available for use on the NY state DMV website.
+available for use on the New York State DMV website.

 If the amount for the car is large enough, you may need a car loan.
 You can get a car loan for a private seller purchase just like a purchase from a dealership.
 Simply let us know what you're shopping for, and get approved for the loan.
 Once you find a car, we’ll provide a check or money order that you can use for the purchase.